Eurovision 2024 final running order and which countries are competing

 Hopefully the UK’s placing doesn’t spell doom for Olly Alexander

-Delegates from 10 countries including Austria, Israel, Estonia, Georgia, Switzerland and the Netherlands managed to qualify, joining the 10 who made it through in the first semi-final on Tuesday 7 May.
+Delegates from 10 countries including Austria, Israel, Estonia, Georgia, Switzerland and the Netherlands managed to qualify in the second semi-final, joining the 10 who made it through on Tuesday 7 May.

 They will join the “big five” who are guaranteed a place in the final, including the UK’s Olly Alexander who will perform his song “Dizzy”.